-Accounts with past due balances may be subject to referral to either of the following external collection agencies, All Tran, Inc. or L&M Accounts, Inc. If sent to collection, students are responsible for payment of any and all collection and attorney fees incurred.
+Accounts with past due balances of $50.00 or more may be subject to referral to either of the following third-party collection agencies, TSI, Inc. or L&M Accounts, Inc. If sent to collections, students are responsible for payment of all additional collection and/or attorney fees charged by the agency.

-Black Hawk College will assess a late fee of $25 to all past due accounts.
-Students participating in the deferred payment plan will also be assessed a late fee after each late scheduled payment.
+Black Hawk College will assess a late fee of $25 to all past due accounts; up to 3 late fees can be charged per semester.
+Students participating in a 3-installment or 4-installment promissory note will also be assessed a late fee after each missed or late payment.

+Parking tags can be purchased, and parking fines can be paid, in the Bursar’s Office.
 Important information regarding payments for parking permits and/or fines is available through the Black Hawk College Police Department.
-Parking Information »
+Parking Information.

 Hawk’s Hub Bookstore Charges

 Most bookstore charges are paid directly to the bookstore upon purchase of the required materials for a given semester.
-The bookstore accepts cash, check, major credit/debit cards, Financial Aid (Pell grants, student loans, etc.) and third-party vouchers.
+The bookstore accepts cash, check, major credit/debit cards, Financial Aid, and third-party vouchers.

-There are a few instances when bookstore charges will be billed to a student’s account at a later date.
-The most common of these instances are Direct Digital Access and Unreturned Textbook Rental charges.
+There are a few instances when bookstore charges will be billed directly to a student’s account.
+The most common of these are Direct Digital Access and Unreturned Textbook Rental charges.

-After the DDA access charges are posted to the student account, a bill reflecting these new charges will be sent to the student’s myBlackHawk email account if a balance is due.
-DDA access charges are expected to be paid in full by the published date each semester.
-If DDA access charges are not paid in full by the published due date, a $25.00 late fee will be assessed and a hold will be placed on the account restricting future enrollment in courses, receiving transcripts, reviewing grade reposts, and receiving a diploma or certificate.
+DDA charges are posted to the student account 2-3 weeks after a class using DDA begins.
+A bill reflecting these charges will be sent to the student’s myBlackHawk email account if a balance is due – when available, financial aid or 3rd party vouchers can be used to pay the balance.
+DDA access charges are expected to be paid in full by the published due date each semester.
+If DDA access charges are not paid in full by the published due date, a hold will be placed on the account restricting future enrollment in courses.
 Once the charges are paid in full, the associated holds and restrictions will be lifted.

-Unreturned Textbook Rentals– Some books are available for semester rental.
-If a student does rent a textbook, they must sign a Textbook Rental Agreement and pay the associated rental price.
+Some books are available for semester rental.
+If a student rents a textbook, they must sign a Textbook Rental Agreement and pay the associated rental price.
 The agreement will list the date that the book must be returned to the bookstore.
-Late returns at NOT ALLOWED.
+Late returns are not accepted.

-Textbook Rentals must be returned to the bookstore by Wednesday, May 15, 2019 for the Spring 2019 semester.
 If a student fails to return the book by the published rental return due date, a charge for the current shelf price of the book will be billed to the student’s account.
 An invoice will be sent to the student’s myBlackHawk email account and payment is due within 30 days upon receipt.
-Unpaid Unreturned Textbook Rental charges are subject to a $25.00 late fee and hold will be place on the account that will restrict enrolling in future courses, receiving transcripts, reviewing grade reposts, and receiving a diploma or certificate.
+Unpaid Unreturned Textbook Rental charges are subject to a $25.00 late fee and hold will be place on the account that will restrict enrolling in future courses.
 Once the charges are paid, the associated holds and restrictions will be lifted.